aleclearmind/restic-in-peace/configure_laptop.md

 ./install.sh -b ~/.local/bin
 ```

+**restic**

+It's packaged for most distros, just install it from there.

 ### Configuration file

 Choose a strong password (e.g. `head -c 16 /dev/urandom | xxd -p`) and put it in `~/.config/backup/restic_password`.